Sage-Bionetworks/synapseAnnotations/README.md

 terms were approved and when they were available in downstream tools.
 Automatically registering terms will ensure that once they've been agreed upon, they're immediate available for use.

-If we agree on this approach, then the contents of this repo should be moved to the synapseAnnotations repo.

 ## Remaining questions